 - Funding for hospitals and health care workers so they can have more personal protective equipment like masks and gloves.

-- Direct rebates to workers and families to help people stay afloat during the crisis.
+- Economic impact payments for workers and families to help people stay afloat during the crisis.

 - Emergency unemployment insurance for people who have lost work.

-- Emergency relief for small businesses to help them stay afloat.
+- Relief for small businesses to help them stay afloat.

 - Expanded paid sick leave for folks who are out of work.

 - Support for Medicaid to fortify our health care system.

 You can learn more about some of this legislation here:

 These are all crucial steps that we have to take to address this health and economic emergency.
 But given the enormous scale of this crisis, I know we can’t stop here.